mirkotp/idb1_encoder_decoder/README.md

 ## Examples

 The [_examples_](./examples) directory contains ready-to-use configuration for a few sample barcodes.
+In [_examples/cert_](./examples/cert) there is a pair of DER files for testing with signed barcodes.